 - Trade in and promotion of wildlife and wildlife products from endangered species is restricted subject to Japan's commitment as a signatory to the Convention on International Trade in Endangered Species, as well as national and local laws on commercial trade such as the Act for the Conservation of Endangered Species of Wild Fauna and Flora.

-- Rakuten has strict compliance measures in place to ensure merchants adhere to legal requirements that are intended to restrict the sale of ivory and ivory products to those that are sourced in an appropriate and legal manner.
+- Rakuten has strict compliance measures in place to ensure merchants adhere to legal requirements that are intended to restrict the sale of wildlife products to those that are sourced in an appropriate and legal manner.

-- If a merchant is found to be selling ivory products without submitting their notification to METI, they will be liable for financial and other penalties in accordance with the Penalty Points System and, if they do not remove the product from the site within a specified deadline, operations of the store’s site may be suspended.
+- If a merchant is found to be selling products that do not adhere to the guidelines, the merchant will be liable for financial and other penalties in accordance with the Penalty Points System and, if they do not remove the product from the site within a specified deadline, operations of the store’s site may be suspended.

 In order to maintain the integrity of transactions on the Ichiba marketplace and the trust of our stakeholders, Rakuten will continue to monitor the effectiveness and compliance of its monitoring programs, and make improvements as needed.